Automatic Identification System Market Overview

 Major modifications to international trade laws and regulations and also the evolution of marine transport, have all had an impact on the development of technology required to deal with rising marine traffic.
 The International Maritime Organization modified the need to carry navigational equipment and mandated that all ships have automated identifying systems in 2000.

-During the forecast period, Asia-Pacific is the fastest growing regions in the global automatic identification system market about 1/4th of the market.
+During the forecast period, Asia-Pacific is the fastest growing region in the global automatic identification system market about 1/4th of the market.
 Rising government rules for AIS deployment in the region are driving market expansion.
-The Malaysian Southern Region Marine Department published Port Circular No. 02/2021 in February 2021, alerting the maritime community that it may compel all vessels authorized for operation to start their Automatic Identification System (AIS) at times.
+The Malaysian Southern Region Marine Department published Port Circular No. 02, alerting the maritime community that it may compel all vessels authorized for operation to start their Automatic Identification System (AIS) at times.

 Automatic Identification System Market Scope